eZmaxinc/eZmax-SDK-android/docs/ModuleSsprApi.md

 Validate Token

-This endpoint validates if a Token is valid and not expired.
-If the token has less than an hour to its life, the TTL is reset to 1 hour.  sEmailAddress must be set if eUserTypeSSPR &#x3D; EzsignUser  sUserLoginname must be set if eUserTypeSSPR &#x3D; Native
+This endpoint validates if a Token is valid and not expired.  sEmailAddress must be set if eUserTypeSSPR &#x3D; EzsignUser  sUserLoginname must be set if eUserTypeSSPR &#x3D; Native

 ### Example